i11g/Programming-Fundamentals-with-Java-Script/README.md

 The tasks and problems in the repo focus on :
 - Handling the standard functionality of Java Script
 - Working with linear data structures
-- Declaring and working with functions
+- Declaring and working with methods and functions
+- Working with Objects and Classes

 ## Technologies Used
 - Java Script